klipanmali/SpringBootHelloWorld/README.md

 Services components

+Thymeleaf - Java-based library used to create a web application.

 Spring annotations:
   - @AutoConfigureMockMvc - sets up MockMvc from Spring Test which  allows, via a set of convenient builder classes, to send HTTP requests